ADOLESCENTS AND YOUNG ADULTS BECOMING PHYSICALLY ACTIVE AFTER CANCER TRIAL (AYA-PACT)

 Completion of Recruitment Goal

-As of November 2022 we have reached 43% of our recruitment goal!
+We have reached 50% of our recruitment goal!

 AYA-PACT is a research project supported by the Canadian Institutes of Health Research, Arnie Charbonneau Cancer Institute, Michael Garrett Banks Endowment, Alberta Children's Hospital Research Institute, and O'Brien Institute for Public Health.